Florian Jozefzoon

-Florian Marc Jozefzoon (born 9 February 1991) is a professional footballer who plays as a winger for Spanish Primera Federación club Intercity.
-Born in French Guiana, he represents the Suriname national team.
+Florian Marc Jozefzoon (born 9 February 1991) is a former professional footballer who played as a winger.
+Born in French Guiana, he represented the Suriname national team.

 He is a product of the Ajax Youth Academy and won ten caps for the Netherlands at youth level.
 He has also won the Eredivisie with PSV Eindhoven in 2014–15 and 2015–16.
+Whist in the Netherlands he had a loan spell at NAC Breda, from Ajax and also played for RKC Waalwijk in between his spells at Ajax and PSV.

+In 2017, Jozefzoon moved to England where he played in the Championship for Brentford and Derby County, as well as having a loan spell at Rotherham United.
+He ended his career across Europe with short spells at Quevilly-Rouen in France, rejoining RKC Waalwijk in the Netherlands, Bandırmaspor in Turkey before playing his last professional football at Intercity in 2025.
+In February 2026, Jozefzoon announced his retirement from professional football.

 Club career

 Ajax

 A winger and attacking midfielder, Jozefzoon began his career with spells at CTO '70 and AFC.
 He joined the Ajax Youth Academy in 2006 and signed a three-year professional contract in June 2008.
 Jozefzoon won his maiden call into the first team squad for the opening match of the 2010–11 Eredivisie season versus FC Groningen and remained an unused substitute during the 2–2 draw.
 He made his senior debut six days later, replacing Urby Emanuelson at half time during a 4–2 win over SBV Vitesse.
 He scored his only goal for the club in a 5–0 KNVB Beker third round win over MVV Maastricht on 22 September 2010.
 After five appearances during the 2010–11 season, Jozefzoon signed a one-year contract extension in June 2011, but spent the 2011–12 season away on loan and was released at the end of the season.